Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/DLL_in_PF.rst

 .. container:: image-row

    ..  figure:: ./images/PowerFactory/VT_PowerFactory2.png
-      :alt: Pop-up window of the new generated voltage transformer at the PCC busbar in PowerFactory.
+      :alt: Pop-up window of the new generated voltage transformer at the PCC busbar in DIgSILENT PowerFactory.
       :target: _images/VT_PowerFactory2.png

-      Figure 5: Pop-up window of the new generated voltage transformer at the PCC busbar in PowerFactory.
+      Figure 5: Pop-up window of the new generated voltage transformer at the PCC busbar in DIgSILENT PowerFactory.

    .. figure:: ./images/PowerFactory/VT_PowerFactory4.png
       :alt: Pop-up window for the definition of a voltage transformer type.